BekBrace/recipe_app_js/README.md

 Contributions are welcome!
 If you find any issues or have improvements to suggest, feel free to open an issue or submit a pull request.

 # License
-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed, but don't forget to credit my channel "Bek Brace".